barriosjorge/gmt_docs/src/software_development/virtual_machine/virtual_machine.rst

 Network Address Translation (NAT)
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-This is the default networking mode in VirtualBox and should work in most cases.
+This is the default networking mode in VirtualBox.
 The Virtual machine will be placed on a private internal network that is not
 directly accessible from the outside.
 Instead, the networking engine will map
 traffic through the host interface, making it appear as though the packets
 originated from the VirtualBox application on the host IP address.

+This mode is simple to configure, but it has the drawback that it is not
+useful when the Virtual machine must be accessed from the outside, for
+example to make ssh connections to it, or to have two components that must interchange data
+deployed in two different machines.
+In these cases, the Bridged Adapter
+networking (see next paragraph) should be used.

 Bridged Adapter
 ~~~~~~~~~~~~~~~